 Third, through frames — and the use of certain terminologies and references in constructing these frames — the media plays a crucial role in maintaining, if not widening, social gap and inequalities.
-It enables ‘othering’, the dual process of creation of an imagined included ‘us’ through the construction of an excluded ‘other’ (63)(63), by the dominant/majority group, creating social divisions and hierarchy in the process.
-These divisions are, however, not naturally occurring, but socially constructed (64)(64).
+It enables ‘othering’, the dual process of creation of an imagined included ‘us’ through the construction of an excluded ‘other’ (63), by the dominant/majority group, creating social divisions and hierarchy in the process.
+These divisions are, however, not naturally occurring, but socially constructed (64).
 The differentiation is created by assigning opposing value-laded binaries (virtuous/corrupt, normal/abnormal) to both groups.
 Words like “our” and “us” furthers the ‘othering’.
 The process is also used as a means to maintain inequality so power can be exerted.
-As Cottle argues (65)(65), through these value-laden binaries the media audience are invited to construct a sense of “who ‘we’ are in relation to who ‘we’ are not”.
+As Cottle argues (65), through these value-laden binaries the media audience are invited to construct a sense of “who ‘we’ are in relation to who ‘we’ are not”.
 In our study, this process is discernible more prominently in negative frames, where quotes and descriptions are used to reinforce stereotypes and delineate group boundaries.
 Most of the articles, through attribution or through comments and editorials, consistently emphasize on a collective “us” needing protection from “them”.
 ‘Othering’ can be on the basis of a single aspect of social identity – gender, race, sex, migrant status or socio-economic status – or an intersection of several of these.
 For e.g. Bangladeshi immigrants and Bengali migrants are ‘othered’ on the basis of their religion, while in Assam othering was also on the basis of ethnicity.
 In both cases fear of the other is used to solidify the biases and prejudices that exist along class, religious and ethnic divides.
 Among internal migrants, class is often the dividing factor, that may be mixed with caste.
 The division can be explicit or implicit.
-An example of the latter is description of neighbourhoods where immigrants stay as opposed to where local residents stay.
-Studies have shown that ‘othering’ them could cause anxiety and poor mental and physical health among these communities (66)(66), result in lower uptake of preventative interventions such as immunisation and avoidance of healthcare (67)(67).
+An example of the latter is description of neighbourhoods where migrants stay as opposed to where local residents stay.
+Studies have shown that ‘othering’ them could cause anxiety and poor mental and physical health among these communities (66), result in lower uptake of preventative interventions such as immunisation and avoidance of healthcare (67).

 We observed that stereotypes and prejudices concerning migrants are reinforced through the use of frames as narratives are often built on the perceptions of the majority or dominant class (government officials, right-wing organisations, outfits, etc) and are devoid of migrant voices and those of minorities within.
 For example, none of the articles on Bangladeshi immigrants, where they are framed as a threat, had a voice from the community countering this negative perception.
 The absence of migrant voices as sources in the media can deprive the audience of a complex understanding of migration issues.
-It can also have negative consequences for migrant integration and their sense of belonging (25)(25).
+It can also have negative consequences for migrant integration and their sense of belonging (25).
 By robbing them of their voice, our picture of who a migrant is, is shaped by the state and the media.